top of page

 Taha Metwally BIO

 Taha Metwally is Egyptian, graduated from the Cairo University, Education College.
-He holds a Magister in Kindergarten Psychology.
+He holds a Magister in Kindergarten Psychology and a French State diploma in specialized education.

 He moved to France in 2018, where he regularly works as a consultant on collaboration projects between France and Egypt, for organizations such as UNICEF or UNESCO.
-He is the co-founder of association Ankh, defending the rights of the minorities in the Euro-Mediterranean area, and the coordinator of the Egyptian-French Initiative for the Rights and Freedoms.
+He is the co-founder of the association ANKH, defending the rights of the minorities in the Southwest Asia and North Africa area, and the coordinator of the Egyptian-French Initiative for the Rights and Freedoms.

 Contact by Email: T.metwally@ankhfrance.org